Estimated Glomerular Filtration Rate (eGFR)

 Measuring and estimating GFR

-Getting an accurate GFR level is challenging because measured GFR (mGFR) is a complicated and lengthy process.
-This makes it impractical for both clinicians and patients.
-It is for this reason that healthcare professionals use a formula to estimate GFR.
-Often, CKD does not have any symptoms until the later stages of the disease.
+Getting an accurate GFR is challenging because measured GFR (mGFR) is a long and complex process.
+Therefore, healthcare professionals use a formula to estimate GFR.
+CKD does not usually have any symptoms until the later stages of the disease.
 This is the reason why reliable estimates of GFR are so important for identifying CKD as early as possible.

 Differences between eGFR and mGFR